stevehodges/talk_like_a_pirate/README.md

 Credits
 =====
-Copyright (c) 2013, developed and maintained by Steve Hodges, and is released under the open MIT Licence
+Copyright (c) 2013, developed and maintained by Cap'n Steve Hodges, and is released under the open MIT Licence